openworm/org.geppetto.docs/source/visualgroups.rst

 *************************
 Visualizing Groups
 *************************
-The user might want group entities in a simulation and display this grouping in a visual way.
-The concept of "Visual Groups" in Geppetto serves exactly this purpose and enables the user to group of visual objects.
+For users that want to group entities in a simulation and display this grouping in a visual way, the concept of "Visual Groups" in Geppetto serves exactly this purpose and enables the user to group of visual objects.
-Each Visual Group can contain multiple Visual Group Elements, which specify a default color and/or parameter to determine color of group.
+Each Visual Group can contain multiple Visual Group Elements, which specify a default color and/or parameter to determine the color of a group.

 Getting Started
 =================
 In the runtime tree that stores the simulation information, Visual Groups reside in the Visualization Tree, which is one of the subtrees contained in the Aspect tree.
-Highlighting visual groups in the Geppetto UI requires using the Geppetto console.
+To highlight visual groups in the Geppetto UI the Geppetto console must be used.
-Navigating the up to the VisualizationTree for a given entity via cnsole commands and doing a getChildren() on it returns all visual group elements for that entity.
-Alternatively doing a "double tab" after typing up to VisualizationTree shows all elements contained inside the tree:
+To show all visual group elements for that entity, navigate the up to the VisualizationTree for a given entity via console commands and run the getChildren() command on it.
+Alternatively, entering a "double tab" after typing up to VisualizationTree shows all elements contained inside the tree:

 .. code-block:: javascript